 There are three players.
 The agent being scored is called the sender (she).
-An intermediary (it) commits to a rule that maps the sender’s features into a score.
-A receiver (he) observes this score and takes a decision.
+An intermediary (it) commits to a rule that maps the sender’s feature vector into a score.
+A receiver (he) observes this score and makes a decision.

-The receiver wants to predict the sender's latent \emph{characteristic} $\th \in \R$.
-The receiver takes a decision $y \in \R$, and his utility $u_R$ is given by
+The receiver wants to predict the sender's \emph{quality} $\th \in \R$.
+The receiver makes a decision $y \in \R$, and his utility $u_R$ is given by

-Hence the receiver matches his decision with his posterior expectation of $\th$.
+Thus, the receiver matches his decision with his posterior expectation of $\th$.

-The sender has $k$ manipulable \emph{features} $1, \ldots,k$, where $k > 1$.
-For each feature $i$, the sender has an \emph{intrinsic level} $\h_i \in \R$, and she chooses distortion $d_i \in \R$.
-Feature $i$ takes the value
+The sender has $k$ manipulable \emph{features}, labeled $j = 1, \ldots, k$, where $k \geq 1$.
+For each feature $j$, the sender privately knows her \emph{intrinsic level} $\h_j \in \R$ and her \emph{distortion ability} $\d_j \in \R_+$.
+(As a mnemonic, $\h$ is for \emph{in}trinsic and $\d$ is for \emph{d}istortion.)
+The intrinsic levels $\h_j$ are correlated with the quality $\th$---the joint distribution is specified in \cref{sec:LCE}.
+The sender does not observe her quality $\th$.\footnote{The equilibria that I construct would remain equilibria if the sender observed her quality $\th$.}

+For each feature $j$, the sender chooses distortion $d_j \in \R$.
+Feature $j$ takes the value